Smart, contract-ready commercial truck insurance for tractor-trailers.

 Insurance wins on the road

-From first-time owner-operators to growing fleets, GIA Group, LLC has helped trucking businesses across the U.S. secure the coverage they need to stay compliant, protected, and on the move.
+From first-time owner-operators to growing fleets, GIA Group, LLC has helped trucking companies across the U.S. protect their business and stay compliant.
 Every policy we write supports a real trucker’s journey—and we're proud to share a few of their wins.

 Please note